pkdone/mongo-agg-schema-analyzer/README.md

 ```

-> _Note, change the name of the collection from `mydata` to the name of your collection in the `aggregate()` command if you are not using the mock data set._
+> _Note, above, change the collection name from `mydata` to the name of your collection in the `aggregate()` command above if you are not using the mock data set._

 &nbsp;